Jose B. Gonzalez

 Jose B. Gonzalez is a Latino poet and educator.

 Gonzalez authored the poetry collections, Toys Made of Rock (Bilingual Review Press, 2015), and When Love Was Reels (Arte Public Press, 2017), and with John S. Christie, served as Co-Editor of Latino Boom: An Anthology of U.S. Latino Literature.
 He was born in San Salvador, El Salvador in 1967, where he lived until he was eight.
 After his father and then his mother migrated to the U.S., he rejoined his family when he migrated to New London, Connecticut in 1976.

+A photograph of him as a child in El Salvador and lines from his poetry are featured in the Smithsonian National Museum of American History.
 He has appeared as a guest poet on Univision and American Latino TV and has been a contributor to Hispanic Outlook in Higher Education and National Public Radio (NPR).
+He has also been featured in CBS New Radio.